About the Viral and Rickettsial Diseases Laboratory (VRDL)

 Dr. Carol Glaser in 2002, to Dr. David Schnurr in 2009, to Dr. Sharon

-Messenger in 2011, and to Dr. Dongxiang Xia who assumed the leadership in 2012 and is our current Branch Chief and Laboratory Director.
+Messenger in 2011, and to Dr. Dongxiang Xia who assumed the leadership in 2012.
 VRDL has been a

 highly recognized resource for laboratory diagnostic consultation, training,